-Johansson's Black Widow first appeared in Iron Man 2 in 2010, working undercover at Stark Industries, and has since appeared in seven different movies in the MCU.
-A Black Widow movie has been long discussed and was finally greenlit in early 2018.
-While the project is still in development, we'll likely hear more about it and other reported and confirmed MCU movies in the pipeline once Avengers: Endgame is out.
-Here’s what we know so far.
+Black Widow first appeared in Iron Man 2 in 2010, working undercover at Stark Industries, and she's since appeared in seven different MCU movies.
+A standalone Black Widow movie has been long discussed and finally got the go-ahead in early 2018.
+Here's what we know about it so far.

 Who else is involved in making it?

-Marvel reportedly went through 70 different candidates, focusing on female directors, before they landed on Berlin Syndrome director Cate Shortland.
+To find Black Widow's director, Marvel reportedly went through 70 different candidates, focusing on female directors, before landing on Berlin Syndrome director Cate Shortland.

-While Novitiate director Maggie Betts and Belle director Amma Asante reportedly came the closest to getting the coveted directing job, directors Lucrecia Martel (Zama) and Lynn Shelton (Laggies) have recently shared more insight into what the audition was like.
-Shelton left conversations with Marvel on good terms, telling Variety “They're smart about character and story, they want people who are good with actors."
-Meanwhile, Martel told The Pioneer she was put off by Marvel's distrust in her shooting some of the film's scene.
-“Don't worry about the action scenes,” Marvel told Martel, “We will take care of that.”
+While Novitiate director Maggie Betts and Belle director Amma Asante reportedly came the closest to getting the coveted directing job, Lucrecia Martel (Zama) and Lynn Shelton (Laggies) shared insight into the audition process.
+Shelton left conversations with Marvel on good terms, telling Variety, "They're smart about character and story, they want people who are good with actors."
+Meanwhile, Martel told The Pioneer she was put off by Marvel's distrust in her shooting some of the film's scenes. "'Don't worry about the action scenes,'" Martel says Marvel told her. "'We will take care of that.'"

-Pending whether or not The Rider Chloe Zhao’s Marvel film about cosmic heroes The Eternals gets to theaters before Black Widow, Shortland will be the second female director to make an MCU film, and the first to do so on her own (no disrespect to Captain Marvel co-director Anna Boden).
+Shortland will be the second female director to helm an MCU film, and the first to do so on her own (no disrespect to Captain Marvel co-director Anna Boden).